sw-dev-lisa-s-nh/SpringBoot-Final-Project/README.md

       (4) Implemented the Entities

-      (5) Implemented the Initial Controllers
+      (5) Implemented the Controllers

-      (6) Implemented the Initial Services
+      (6) Implemented the Services

       (7) CRUD Operations Are Implemented for Instruments, Gigs & Users

-My tasks for this week are:

-      (1) Test all implemented functionality

-      (2) Design the remaining functionality

-      (3) Start to implement the interaction between users and gigs
+      (8) GET of information on users and gigs by instrument, state, or genre.

+      (9) Ability to update Gigs STATUS, Request, Confirm, Cancel, or Close a Gig.

 Here is the updated plan for my project:

 Initial Idea: My idea is to have a website that helps musicians connect with possible events (gigs) & additionally have event (gig) planners connect with available musicians.

 Entities:
-1.  user (roles: musician & planner)
+1.  user (roles: musician & planner) (MANYTOONE with address)
-2.  address (aspect of location for users and gigs)
+2.  address (aspect of location for users and gigs) (ONETOMANY with Gig) (ONETOMANY with User)
 3.  instrument
-4.  gig
+4.  gig (MANYTOONE with address)
 5.  gig_status (connects musicians with gigs)
-6.  join table on musician & instrument
+6.  join table on musician & instrument (MANYTOMANY)
-7.  join table on gig_status & instruments requested
+7.  join table on gig_status & instruments requested (MANYTOMANY)
 8. (FUTURE PLAN):  credentials
 9. (FUTURE PLAN):  Add another role to user:  systemAdmin

-JoinTables & Relationships Between Tables:
-1. One to Many: musician to instrument (Each musician might play multiple instruments)
-2. One to Many:  gig_status to instrument (Each gig_status request might have multiple requested instruments)
-3. Many to Many :  gig to instrument -- Each instrument can be requested multiple times for a gig (record in gig_status).

-NOTES:  A gig might request multiple musicians to play the same instruments (gig_status)   A gig might request multiple musicians to play the same instruments (gig_status) multiple version of the same instrument.
+NOTES:  A gig might request multiple musicians to play the same instruments (gig_status)
+(Requiring multiple version of the same instrument).